1997 Super League (Australia) season: Finals

-Chart
+Bracket

 Grand final

 The Super League Grand final crowned a week of festivities, including a ball, street parade and massive game-night fireworks display, of the sort the Broncos' management had wanted the ARL to bring to Brisbane before the code's big schism in 1995.
 The game was on 20 September and despite stormy weather, a record crowd in Queensland rugby league history was at ANZ Stadium for the first ever night grand final and the first Australian top level grand final to be played outside Sydney.
-It attracted a ground record of 58,912 people, the biggest crowd for a grand final since 65,959 attended the drawn 1977 Sydney Rugby League grand final played at the Sydney Cricket Ground, and the largest to any sporting event in Brisbane since 52,000 attended the opening ceremony of the 1982 Commonwealth Games, also held at the venue, then known as the Queen Elizabeth II Stadium.
+It attracted a ground record of 58,912 people, the first 50,000+ crowd for a Rugby League Grand Final in Australia since 50,201 attended the 1987 Winfield Cup Grand Final, the last to be played at the Sydney Cricket Ground.
+It was also the largest attendance for any sporting event in Brisbane since 52,000 attended the opening ceremony of the 1982 Commonwealth Games, also held at the venue, then known as the Queen Elizabeth II Stadium.
 Jon Stevens and Olivia Newton-John also performed in the pre-match entertainment.

 The match was broadcast live by Australian Pay-TV channel Fox Sports with Greg Clark, Wally Lewis and Gary Freeman providing commentary, with Peter Jackson on the sideline.
 It was also broadcast on delay on the Nine Network with commentary provided by Ray Warren and Peter Sterling.